This article discusses the procedures for synchronising inventory and products, and pulling sales information to and from WooCommerce.

-Shipping, gift wrapping and handling are also saved as additional charges on the invoice.
+Shipping, gift wrapping, and handling are also saved as additional charges on the invoice.
 WooCommerce has special Tax Rules for these additional charges.
 These can be mapped to DEAR Tax Rules from the Setup tab.

 For each line in a Sale, DEAR attempts to locate the corresponding product by SKU.
-If no product is found, DEAR then attempts to download the sold product information from WooCommerce with the same logic as described in the Downloading Products section.
+If no product is found, DEAR attempts to download the sold product information from WooCommerce with the same logic as described in the Downloading Products section.
 If a matching product is still not found, DEAR marks this line as a Service (Non-product).
-After that, the sale is saved to pending orders containing all the data imported from WooCommerce: Tax, quantity and Total.
+After that, the sale is saved to pending orders containing all the data imported from WooCommerce: Tax, Quantity, and Total.

 If a Payment Account has been specified in the Integration Settings, DEAR will always assign associated payments to the captured WooCommerce orders.

-The final step in the order download is to trigger update of stock levels in other WooCommerce stores and other connected eCommerce channels.
+The final step in the order download is to trigger the update of stock levels in other WooCommerce stores and other connected eCommerce channels.

 Updating Fulfilment in WooCommerce

 When Shipment is authorised in DEAR and the carrier specified, DEAR will try to create order shipment information in WooCommerce.
-This will only work in No Consolidation processing mode.
+This will only work in the No Consolidation processing mode.

-Each captured WooCommerce order once saved to Pending Orders creates a Log entry to track the link between the Sale in DEAR and in WooCommerce.
+Each captured WooCommerce order, once saved to Pending Orders, creates a Log entry to track the link between the Sale in DEAR and in WooCommerce.
 This eliminates the possibility of creating duplicated orders when capturing the same order several times during manual order load.